Public vs private blockchain

 However, cryptographic hash functions are unidirectional, i.e. you can‘t construct the input message from the hash.
 Hence, no unauthorized stakeholders can see the transaction data.

-Quorum uses a constellation protocol and is a permissioned blockchain.
+Quorum used a constellation protocol and was a permissioned blockchain.
 This allows one node to send encrypted messages to another.
 One example of use cases for this blockchain is in handling investment transactions in a secured manner, which is exactly what it was designed for.

 Hyperledger Fabric: The Hyperledger Consortium is a group founded by the Linux Foundation, and includes giant corporations such as IBM, Intel, SAP, CISCO, Daimler, and American Express.
 They have several other enterprise blockchain projects.